dshetty1/os-shell/README.md

 # os-shell
 Basic Operating System Shell

-### Description
+### Description:

 Replicates an operating system shell that waits for a command to be entered from a prespecified list.
 If the command is a built-in command, a process will execute it.
-If not, then it forks a new process and uses execve to make this new child process morph to the new process.
+If not, then a combination of fork(), execve(), and wait() will create a new child process, execute the command, and terminate the child process.
 If the user types the word “exit” then the program ends.
 Otherwise, another iteration will be executed.

-### Input and Output
+### Input and Output:

 List of prespecified commands: